What is Freight Density and How Does It Impact Your Bottom Line Profit?

 Freight Density and How it Impacts Your LTL Shipments

-Freight Density has been used in the express parcel industry for several years.
 For those who have shipped products via Fed Ex Express or UPS in their own packaging may have noticed this on their monthly invoices.
 Initially, your 5-pound box heading to Memphis may have been estimated to cost you $25.00 for overnight service – but when your bill arrives, it’s magically $28.00.
 This isn’t because they are trying to price gouge or insert hidden costs – it’s because they are using dimensioners to determine the freight density or DIM-weights.
-If that 5-pound box is bigger than the space it consumes based on average weight, you’ll be billed on the size vs. the weight.

-LTL carriers are starting to use the same technology when measuring your pallets, boxes, and other freight shipped via their networks.
+LTL carriers are starting to use the same technology when measuring your pallets and boxes.
 If your estimate is based on your measurements of weight or the simple size of the pallet, it does not factor the DIM measurement at the LTL depot.
-Freight accounting is usually the hardest hit department – as your estimates and the carrier’s final charges seldom match.
+Often times, your estimates and the carrier’s final charges just don’t match.
 When this occurs, it can extend your freight invoice auditing process, and cause significant financial headaches.

 How Freight Density Impacts Your Bottom Line Profits

-As you can see, when you expect to pay a certain fee for your LTL shipments, but are being billed additional charges due to freight density, it can dramatically impact your shipping business.
+When you are billed additional charges due to freight density, it dramatically impacts all areas of your business.
 However, there are other areas that freight density can impact including:

-- Ontime delivery: There are some carriers who will delay shipment on items that are ‘bigger’ than estimated.
-Since the carrier’s primary objective is to ensure each route is balanced efficiently, if your shipment takes up more space than it should, it can be bumped to a future delivery.
+- On-time delivery: There are some carriers who will delay shipment on items that are ‘bigger’ than estimated.
+Since the carrier’s primary objective is to ensure each route is balanced, if your shipment takes up more space than it should, it can be bumped to future delivery.
 While this may only cause a minor delay, the impact to your customers might be significant.

 - Reduced Customer(s): Today’s customer does not care about ‘freight delays’ due to measurement issues.
-When they order products, they expect them to be delivered in a timely and efficient basis.
-If continual delays occur due to incorrect freight density measurements, or problems with billing to carriers, the customer is likely to reach out to competitors.
+If continual delays occur due to incorrect freight density measurements, the customer is likely to reach out to competitors.

-The expansion of freight density billing, specifically in the LTL industry is causing a lot of headaches for shippers in manufacturing, retail, e-Commerce and more.
-A great resource for shippers in these industries is an experienced 3PL.
-A third-party logistics company has a clear understanding of freight density, DIM weights, and the equipment used to measure freight accurately.
+A third-party logistics company has a clear understanding of freight density, DIM weights, and the equipment used to measure freight.
 They also can help shippers classify their LTL movements correctly – which can significantly reduce freight density issues.
-If you’re a shipper who is tired of receiving incorrect or overcharged freight invoices due to freight density issues, reach out to a professional 3PL and ask them how they can help.